 How to use them?

-By far, the most popular method of taking your dog’s DNA is to use a cheek swab.
+The most popular method of taking your dog’s DNA is to use a cheek swab.
 Most canine DNA kits will come with a test tube and a swab.
 You remove the swab from the packet and gently rub it against the inside of your dog’s cheek.

 It can be helpful to show them one of their favorite treats beforehand so that they produce a lot of salivae (but don’t let them eat it!).
 You should also make sure to swab for between 30 and 60 seconds to make sure that you get enough saliva for the test.

-Then you simply place the swab in the test tube (that will contain stabilizing liquid), pack it up, and post it back to the company.
+Then you place the swab in the test tube (that will contain stabilizing liquid), pack it up, and post it back to the company.

 What is the science behind them?